 Having practiced personal injury law in here Maryland for many years, we know that the numerous injury-related traffic accidents in and around cities like Gaithersburg, Bowie, Annapolis and Washington, D.C., are hardly a unique occurrence.
 However, we also understand that to anyone who has been involved in a serious car, truck or motorcycle accident, that event was most likely unique for them and certainly an unwelcome chapter in their life.

-At Lebowitz & Mzhen, LLC, our team of professional trial lawyers is backed by years of training and hands-on courtroom experience.
+At Lebowitz & Mzhen Personal Injury Lawyers, our team of professional trial lawyers is backed by years of training and hands-on courtroom experience.
 We believe that the victims of severe automobile and commercial trucking collisions caused by negligent individuals deserve the chance to recover what is due to them by law.
 Nobody wants to be serious hurt, unable to work and perhaps face a lifetime of pain and discomfort.
 This is why we always recommend that victims and their families consult with a qualified Maryland auto and trucking accident attorney to understand their legal rights.

 Every year, hundreds of thousands of Americans are badly hurt or even killed in unexpected and often sudden commercial truck and passenger car wrecks.
 Finding oneself waking up in a hospital room with any number of serious and potentially life-threatening injuries is shocking enough, yet for many victims of negligence-related traffic accidents the full impact of the event doesn’t hit home until the medical bills begin to stack up.
 There is little reason to accept that an innocent victim should have to cover all the expenses for his or her emergency room and hospital treatment, as well as subsequent rehabilitation and physical therapy.